 Internet Metadata Fetcher

-It fetches metadata from lastFM database, the world's largest online music catalogue, for tracks, albums and artists.
+It fetches metadata from 3 music services: lastFM, iTunes and Deezer, the world's largest online music catalogues, for tracks, albums and artists.
 It gets titles, wiki, release data, genres, images, artist names, album names with their images in all sizes as well.
+(Note: We get correct official artist images.
+Music services are all fully working)

 It checks for tracks online availability and caches duration.
 It has its own events, so you get notified when a track goes back online or goes offline when you load it.
 Yes you read that right.
 If you load a track, and it was temporary offline, SPlayer triggers an event.